4-Day Weather Forecast For Manchester - NewsBreak

 - Light wind

-Isolated rain showers then scattered showers and thunderstorms during the day; while scattered showers and thunderstorms overnight
+Areas of fog during the day; while showers and thunderstorms likely then areas of fog overnight

 - Light wind